 American studies scholars are to develop what Gene Wise in his 1979 American Quarterly article “Paradigm Dramas” called a “connecting mind,” one that can “probe the immediacy of the situation to search for everything which rays out beyond it” (336).
 That “raying out” is the hallmark of American studies scholarship and what I hope to foster in students in every course I teach, regardless of its discipline.
 Raying out requires not only a vast amount of content knowledge but innovation in the methods for generating that knowledge, vulnerability is disorienting ourselves, awareness of theories that can guide the process of synthesizing it, creativity in the process, clarity in articulation, humility in recognizing how limited our own visions are, and curiosity throughout.
 Raying out requires both precision and vision—“hitting the target no one else can see,” in the words of Schopenhauer.

-My work ranges in topic—from religiously-inspired hate groups to Christian women’s popular culture to evangelical political economics to research ethics and methods to childloss—but my interests are tied together with a deep concern for social justice, kindness and compassion in personal relationships, and a social constructionist’s belief that we can choose to build a better world.
+My work ranges in topic—from religiously-inspired hate groups to Christian women’s popular culture to evangelical political economics to higher education—but my interests are tied together with a deep concern for kindness and compassion in personal relationships and informed by a social constructionist’s belief that we can choose to build a better world.
 Methodologically, I like to listen to living human subjects in participant-observation, interviews, and long-term ethnographic field work.
 I love texts of all kinds.
 (As a child, I once packed my own suitcase on a family vacation, filling the whole thing with books.
 I was able to pretend that it was light and easy to carry, but my mother found me out when, after arriving at our destination, I had no change of clothes or a toothbrush for the next five days.)
 Most of all, I want to learn how and why people make their worlds as they do.
 I keep an eye on religion, especially as it relates to gender, sex, race and ethnicity, family, violence, human bodies, and the law.

 Lawrence, KS: University Press of Kansas, 2016.